Caroline D'Amore: Early life

 D'Amore studied ballet and jazz and performed in local productions of Annie and A Chorus Line.
 She attended Malibu High School alongside her The Hills: New Beginnings co-star Brody Jenner.
-However, she dropped out of high school after completing her Freshmen year, saying: "School wasn’t for me.
+However, she dropped out of high school after completing her freshman year, saying: "School wasn’t for me.
 Honestly, I felt uncomfortable and I didn’t have a clique."

 Career

 Modeling and fashion design

 At 17, she moved to New York City for one year to work as a fashion model, appearing on the magazine cover of Teen Vogue and walking the runway for Diane von Fürstenberg.
 Her clothing line, a collection of tank tops called H. Starlet was launched in 2003.
 She appeared in advertisements for J.Crew, Pellegrino water and Deere Colhoun handbags.
 D'Amore walked the runway for numerous brands, including Day By Day, Jenny Han, Ashley Paige, Odd Molly, Heatherette, Agent Provocateur, Stella McCartney, Jaime Pressly's J'aime line, Christian Audigier and Alvin Valley.
-D'Amore modeled for numerous magazines, including Forbes, Santa Barbara Magazine, Seventeen, CosmoGirl and Teen.
-She has graced the covers of Flaunt, Nylon, LaPalme, Trustworthy and Food & Beverage.
+D'Amore has modeled for numerous magazines, including Forbes, Santa Barbara Magazine, Seventeen, CosmoGirl and Teen.
+She has graced the magazine covers of Flaunt, Nylon, LaPalme, Trustworthy and Food & Beverage.

-She launched a swimwear collection, D'Amore by Marceau, which debuted at LA Fashion Week in October 2008.
+She launched a swimwear collection, D'Amore by Marceau, which debuted at Los Angeles Fashion Week in October 2008.
 Kim and Kourtney Kardashian were front row guests at her fashion show and the sisters complimented D'Amore's collection, Kourtney saying: "I like her suits too because they look good on all body types.
 I also wear her one-pieces with shorts, with high-waisted jeans—you don't have to wear it just as a swimsuit".
 In September 2019, she walked the runway for Kyle Richards' and Shahida Clayton's new clothing brand at New York Fashion Week, which was documented on the reality show The Real Housewives of Beverly Hills.